Top

 colourful pavement

-If you are into museums Reykjavik is host to several ones (check that they are open before planning a visit).
+If you are into museums Reykjavik is home to several ones (check that they are open before planning a visit).
 Alternatively, head to the old harbour where you can book a whale watching tour.
 The old harbour is also where you can find some of Reykjavik’s best restaurants.

 Blue Lagoon